Unlock Guides

 Congratulations!
 You’ve made it to the day of the event.
 On the day of your event, you can ask attendees to show you their QR codes, per the section above.

-There are two levels of verification you can do with tickets: a basic verification that shows that an attendee has a valid ticket, and a more sophisticated level of verification that not only checks the ticket, but also a “check-in” that performs the digital equivalent of “tearing the ticket in half” to ensure that it can’t be reused by someone else.
+There are two levels of verification you can do with onchain tickets: a basic verification that shows that an attendee has a valid onchain ticket, and a more sophisticated level of verification that not only checks the ticket, but also a “check-in” that performs the digital equivalent of “tearing the ticket in half” to ensure that it can’t be reused by someone else.

 For a basic verification, all that’s needed is to aim any mobile phone camera at the QR code for the ticket.
 When the ticket QR code is scanned with a mobile phone, anyone can ensure that the ticket is valid.
 Simply aim a mobile phone camera at the QR code, and the phone will open a web browser to verify the ticket status.
 This does not require anyone to connect a wallet, or perform any complex sign-in activities.